-We stayed at a nice enough place called Residencial Porto Novo, spot on in the centre of town, as well as benefiting from being located by the river.
+Considering our budget was super tight, we stayed at a nice enough place called Residencial Porto Novo, spot on in the centre of town, as well as benefiting from being located by the river.
 You really couldn’t beat the location, and although the room was small, it was very clean, with TV, WIFI and our own bathroom for a real bargain: €12/night.
-And to top it off, it looked over the most amazing house – a house build on a roof top daring anyone’s perception of what’s what!
+And to top it off, it had the most wonderful views – a house build on a roof top daring anyone’s perception of what’s what!

 As the festival only started in the evening, we spent our days roaming through the streets of this unique city – Where raw ruined buildings sit next to strikingly modern structures.
 Where an extreme of cultural spectrums meet – independent shops selling 100-year-old trinkets to rows of galleries and avant-garde museums.
 All of which is adorned by the river Douro, a thing of real beauty.